-While this application will be small, we'll use it to cover several key concepts this week, including:
+While this application will be small, we'll use it to cover several key concepts this section, including:

-Up until this point, we've mainly done one-off projects - a quick website to demonstrate a concept or a little practice in the console or with JSFiddle.
-Now, though, we'll be transitioning to more sustained projects that we'll work on over the course of a section - or even, in some cases - over multiple sections.
+Up until this point, we've mainly done one-off projects — a quick website to demonstrate a concept or a little practice in the DevTools console.
+Now, though, we'll be transitioning to more sustained projects that we'll work on over the course of a section — or even, in some cases — over multiple sections.

 But first, we need a plan for our text analyzer application.
 There are many things to consider, such as how the user interface will work to all the various functions we'll need to write for our business logic.
 However, thinking about the big picture can get overwhelming fast, especially when we are dealing with complex problems.